ABOUt

 Barry O’ Halpin is a composer and electric guitarist based in Dublin, Ireland.

 His inventive approach to the electric guitar frequently lies at the heart of his ensemble and solo works, with pieces such as Wingform, Lipids and Stridula exploring possibilities of the instrument to unique and atmospheric effect, through unusual techniques, timbres and microtonal tunings.
 These and other works have often drawn upon natural-world sounds and phenomena as sources of a sort of wild, uncanny musicality to be brought into fusion with more familiar elements.
-The result is an individual sound world that is crawling with detail and yet direct in its language.
+The result is an individual sound world that is crawling with detail yet directly melodic.

 ‘ From the opening moments of [Wingform] it was clear that something quite special was happening …. it was impossible not to visualise diverse soundscapes from underwater cries of whales or dolphins to more industrial sounding material….A sure candidate for the revelation of New Music Dublin 2021.’
 Adrian Smith, The Journal of Music